sr320/course-fish546-2018/02-Notes/slides.md

 ---
 # Unix Review
-last week reading
+last week reading / activity

-- Streams (not holding in memory)
+- What do you think about `bash`?

 --